cs207-project-erin-bruce-will/cs207-FinalProject/README.md

 -8.63832555
 ```

-Autodif works by defining dual numbers and then computing as usual.
-Built-in python operations are handled seamlessley, and operations imported from the math package (e.g. math.sin) must be replaced with thier Autodif equivalents (e.g ad.sin in the example above).
+Autodiff works by defining dual numbers and then computing as usual.
+Built-in python operations are handled seamlessley, and operations imported from the math package (e.g. math.sin) must be replaced with thier Autodiff equivalents (e.g ad.sin in the example above).
 Any function that is passed dual numbers as input will return an Autodif DualNumber object that stores the function's value and derivatives at the given point.
 Scalars are automatically promoted to DualNumbers as needed.

-In milestone 2 we intend to deliver a parser that will assist novice users, either by upgrading exsiting code to work with autograd, or helping users write autograd-ready functions via a GUI.

 ## Background